 Endless processions of wretched people making the trek across Europe from the Middle East, the Balkans, and Africa—enduring cold and hunger—headed for Germany, France, and Great Britain.
 Their appearance in the media had the political effect of a force majeure.
 It surprised Americans who believed that the migrations only happened here.

 The utter desperation and presumption of the migrants, that the solution to their problems lies in a distant relationship with their 19th century colonial overlords surprises some, but most never have the courage to mention it.
-The predictable knee-jerk judgments from journalists on the liberal-left make dissent or even unbridled discussion of this issue risky for public figures.
-No one wants to lock horns publicly with the Overblown Moral Imperative coming from the Left.
+The predictable knee-jerk judgments from liberal-left journalists make dissent or even unbridled discussion of this issue risky for public figures.
+No one wants to lock horns publicly with the Overblown Moral Imperative coming from the Left, but no one should have any doubt that the misfortune of the migrants—both the enormous number of displaced persons and the wars that have forced their migration—result from unremedied population growth. .

-How bad the is OMI?
+How bad is the moral imperative from the Left?
 Bad but predictable.
 Since when has the Left offered original solutions to anything?
 "Open Up, Europe!" wrote Philippe LeGrain in the New York Times on May 6, 2015.
 "Let the Migrants in!"

 LeGrain has an Estonian mother, a French father, and lives in London.
 He defines himself as British but is not British.
 He has ties to all those countries but, personally speaking, no sense of peer-group in any of them.
 His life's experience speaks of rejected national identity.
 Not surprisingly, LeGrain has never married, has no children, and no sense of a home-turf.

 The experiences have made him a timid, hateful little man.
-At his death, he will leave no survivors, no hostages to fortune that others may abuse.
+At his death, he will leave no survivors, no hostages to fortune, no nothing!
 On his deathbed, he will tell the cruel world to f___ off.
-Since fate has denied to him the privilege of a national home, he has no wish but to deny it to others.
+Since fate has denied to him the privilege of an integrated national home, he has no wish but to deny it to others.

 Russian nationals who took over the homes of Estonians, whom the Soviets exiled to Siberia, had to give them up when the exiled Estonians returned home.
 Estonia gained its independence from the now-defunct Soviet Union in 1988.
 The Estonian leadership declared on November 16th of that year that Estonian law would supersede Soviet laws.
 The Estonians simply wanted to reassert control of their own turf.
 LeGrain cares for none of these details.
 He only wants to deny to others that which was denied to him—national identity and privilege, and self-determination.